SpongePowered/SpongeDocs/source/faq.rst

 https://forums.spongepowered.org/t/plugin-hosting/1150,
 or even assist its development on GitHub.

-What Does This Mean for the Players?
+What does this mean for the players?
 ------------------------------------

 Players should not notice anything different about the servers you know and love.
 Sponge is just an API that allows developers to create plugins.

-What are Sponge Mods?
+What are Sponge mods?
 ---------------------

 Sponge coremod is still under development, and will implement the Sponge